marczz/mzlinux_pages/system/clouds.md

    is an online service instance that offer encrypted pad to registered user, and temporary encrypted pads to anonymous users.

-# Comparison of storage plans
+# Comparison of storage plans {#comparison_table}

 I take two case studies for low storage need: 200G of storage, stable, first case you mainly store and want to download very rarely, except the downloads implied by the backup software.
 20G download per month;
-the second case you download more, if you want to check your backup, you cannot compute hash remotely, you need to download the date; so 200G download per month.
-All the price here _taken in 2017_ and computed by month are approximatives, they vary depending on the region, and what is shown is the lower rate.
+the second case you download more, for the case of you either share the data, and it is dowloaded multiple time, or you want to check your backup, as you cannot compute hash remotely, you need to download the data; I consider 200G download per month.
+All the price here  and computed by month are approximatives, they vary depending on the region, and what is shown is the lower rate.
 I have not computed the API fees, because I don't know how to estimate the request numbers, and you have to add it when